dwilliams-github/homepage/client/src/text/resume.md

 -  A proficient software programmer with experience in a wide range of development roles
--  Capable of independently guiding a scientific analysis from concept to publication
+-  Capable of independently guiding research and development projects from concept to publication
+-  Able to present complex data analyses accurately, clearly, and concisely
+-  Experience with the analysis of very large data sets through multivariate analysis
+-  An expert on the statistical interpretation of small signals
 -  Productive in both small groups and very large, international collaborations
--  Able to present scientific results accurately, clearly, and concisely
--  Experience with the analysis of very large data sets using advanced multivariate analysis
--  An expert on the statistical interpretation of small signals
--  An expert on the computer simulation of detectors
+-  Broad knowledge and practical experience with the theory and application of molecular simulations in drug discovery
--  Experience with data acquisition and reconstruction software for particle detectors
+-  Experience with data acquisition, reconstruction software, and computer simulation for particle detectors
 -  Experience with the design, development, and fabrication of experimental apparatus, including digital circuitry and basic metalworking